AaronWatters/H5Gizmos/doc/Javascript/README.md

 ### `component.document`

-For convenience each `component` also stores a reference to the global `component.document` object for the HTML frame.
+For convenience each `component` also stores a link to the global `component.document` object for the HTML frame.
 For example, for the `greeting` above the following evaluates to the host name associated with the document: